bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- Cloudy
+- Partly Cloudy
-- 93% humidity
+- 91% humidity
 - 4 mph wind
-- 84% cloud cover
+- 71% cloud cover
 - 52 AQI 🟨
-- 0.05 inches of rain in the past 24 hours
+- 0.03 inches of rain in the past 24 hours
 - 0.03 inches of rain expected in the next 48 hours